ncbi-nlp/pubtator-gpt/README.md

-# PubTatorGPT: GPTs augmented by PubTator 3.0
+# GPTs augmented by PubTator 3.0
-This is the guidance of prominent configurations for customed GPTs with PubTator augmentation.
+This is the guidance of prominent configurations for customed GPTs with PubTator 3.0 augmentation.

   **Step 1: Login your OpenAI account and slect "Explore" to find "Creat a GPT".**